-The final Matchday of the regular Intermediate season.
-Check out who will face West Yorkshire and Fen Tigers in the National Finals!
+The final Matchday of the regular Novice season.
+Check out who will compete in the National Finals!

 Two weeks ago teams from up and down the three novice regions came together for the last tournament of the regular season.
 Places were up for grabs for the upcoming National Finals on Saturday 2nd and Sunday 3rd July at the EIS Sheffield.